the fresh films reviews

 Review

-Nail-biting, delicately scripted underwater Cold War drama with all the good ingredients of a genre film, handled with care and deftness by a John McTiernan at the height of his career.
-Even though the film is stuck in the traditional mentality of its era and turns out to be a not too concealed America worship, it does handle its rather complex political and characterological material with subtlety and insight, making the film a satisfactory experience from more than one point of view.
+Nail-biting, delicately scripted underwater Cold War drama with all the good ingredients of a genre film, handled with care and deftness by John McTiernan at the height of his career.
+Even though the film is stuck in the traditional mentality of its era and turns out to be a not very concealed America-worship, it still handles its rather complex political and characterological material with subtlety and insight, making the film a satisfactory experience from more than one point of view.
 If you like classic Alistair MacLean, you'll certainly enjoy this film as well.
-A young and fresh Alec Baldwin (at the time he could still talk normally) delivers a sympathetic and active performance, whereas Sean Connery excels as the layered Captain Ramius, and the all-star supporting performers conclude an impressively acted piece.
+A young and fresh Alec Baldwin (when he could still talk normally) delivers a sympathetic, active performance, whereas Sean Connery excels as the layered Captain Ramius, and the all-star supporting cast round out an impressively acted piece.

 Copyright © 22.10.2007 Fredrik Gunerius Fevang